ASP.NET vs ASP.NET Core

 ASP.NET

 A platform for developing desktop, web, and cross-platform applications.
-The first version of the platform was published in 2002 and based on the .NET framework.
-The platform is based on HTTP protocol for requests and communication.
+The first version of the platform was published in 2002 and is based on the .NET framework.
+The platform utilizes the HTTP protocol for requests and communication.

 Platform for developing desktop